drrnair/dictatemed-mvp/.zenflow/tasks/landing-page-design-7e67/spec.md

 For signup vs login distinction:
 - `/signup` → `/api/auth/login?screen_hint=signup&returnTo=/dashboard?welcome=true`
 - `/login` → `/api/auth/login?returnTo=/dashboard`

+**Note on URL encoding:** The `returnTo` parameter value should be URL-encoded when the destination includes query params.
+Use `encodeURIComponent('/dashboard?welcome=true')` to produce `/api/auth/login?screen_hint=signup&returnTo=%2Fdashboard%3Fwelcome%3Dtrue`.
+However, the Auth0 SDK may handle this automatically—verify during implementation.

 This requires Auth0 to be configured with "New Universal Login" experience (supports `screen_hint`).